andrewsome/ticketViewer/README.md

 ### Installation
 1. `cd ticketViewer` to go into the project root
-2. `npm install`to intall the npm dependencies
+2. `npm install`to install the npm dependencies

 ### Running locally
 1. `npm run dev` to start